DB-S3/Documentation/portfolio.md

   #### Front-end
   For the user interface i use react due to two way data binding which means that when a UI input changes the state changes and vice versa and the great modularity of react components
   #### API gateway:
-  I use an API gateway to refer all user requests to one singular access point to access all of the backend services.
+  I use an [Api Gateway](https://github.com/DB-S3/Gateway) to refer all user requests to one singular access point to access all of the backend services.
 I decided to use ocelot a C# based api gateway this is due to me wanting to keep the languages used consistent and ocelot having support for kubernetes if i ever wanted to use that technology.
   #### Authentication:
   To authenticate user in the application i make use of Auth0.
 The user makes a call to auth0 to obtain a JWT token which can be used to access content safely on the backend.
   <br/>